 The authors of the report were evaluating what they called the “strength of the ‘evidence'” regarding the health benefits and risks of cannabis as medicine.
 By far the strongest evidence, from their perspective, are randomized, placebo-controlled clinical trials (RCTs).
 Clinical evidence —the findings and observations of physicians who monitor cannabis use by patients— is ignored completely.
 It’s not even “low quality!”

 1. The number-one finding makes cannabis use at a young age seem causal when in fact it is a response to an environment (family, neighborhood, school) from which the young user seeks relief.

 2.Women who experience nausea during pregnancy tend to smoke more and eat less.
-It also may be that the Endocannabinoid System, in its wisdom, is arranging a slightly easier delivery.
 The pot-users’ babies gain weight fast and in about a month have caught up with the abstainers’ babies.
+CITATION NEEDED

 3. Smoking marijuana does not exacerbate COPD, according to the great UCLA pulmonologist Donald Tashkin.
 (I haven’t followed the literature since covering this talk by Tashkin.)

 4. The positive finding that “Some people with chronic pain, muscle spasms from multiple sclerosis, or nausea and vomiting from cancer chemotherapy obtain some relief of their symptoms from using cannabis-based products or cannabis” seems like grounds for moving the herb off Schedule I. This is the irrefragable good news in the NAS Report.